msgpo/standardfile.github.io/doc/spec.md

 Encryption keys are generated by stretching the user's input password using a [key derivation function.](https://en.wikipedia.org/wiki/Key_derivation_function)

-The resulting key is split in two — the first half is sent to the server as the user's password, and the second half is saved locally as the user's master encryption key.
-This way, the server can never compute the encryption key.
+The resulting key is split in three — the first third is sent to the server as the user's password, the second third is saved locally as the user's master encryption key, and the last third is used as an authentication key.
+In this setup, the server is never able to compute the encryption key or the user's original password.

-Standard File attempts to make no final judgement on the best key derivation function to use, and instead defers to clients to make this decision.
-This allows for a future-proof implementation that allows clients to adjust based on present-day security needs.

 Note: client-server connections must be made securely through SSL/TLS.